eliascarv/TruthTables.jl/README.md

 └───────┴───────┴───────┴───────┴────────┴──────────────┘
 ```

-Is possible change the way `TruthTable`s are displayed using `TruthTables.showmode!(mode)` function.
+It is possible to change the way `TruthTable`s are displayed using `TruthTables.showmode!(mode)` function.
 The mode argument can be one of these symbols: `:bool` (default), `:bit` or `:letter`.
 Boolean values (`true` and `false`) will be displayed without formatting in `:bool` mode,
 as `1` and `0` in `:bit` mode and as T and F in `:letter` mode.